Cognigy/Documentation/docs/en/docs/ai/endpoints/whatsapp.md

 ### App Secret

 App Secret is an optional field.
-This field will be used if you decide to add an extra security layer where every request will not only be checked against the Access Token, but also the App Secret.
+This field will be used to add an extra security layer where every request will not only be checked against the Access Token, but also the App Secret.

 ## WhatsApp Settings